VT-HEC Instructors, Presenters and Consultants

 oree Silvis is and Instructor in the VT-HEC Early Childhood Program.She is an experienced primary-grade teacher who left the classroom several years ago to delve deeply into the cognitive research on how young children construct an understanding of important foundational mathematics concepts.
 In support of early educators, she led the development of several graduate level courses which focus on number, additive reasoning, problem solving and foundations for algebraic reasoning and facilitates these courses throughout Vermont.
 She also co-led the development of the Primary Number and Operation Assessment (PNOA) with support from the Vermont Agency of Education and continues to work with school districts focusing on instructional best practices in mathematics and in the implementation of the Common Core State Standards for Mathematics in primary and elementary levels.

-tho is one of the Leadership Consultants and an Instructor for Teaching All Secondary Students program (TASS) and serves on the TASS steering committee.
+tho is consultant with VT-HEC and was an instructor for our Teaching All Secondary Students program (TASS).
 He served as principal of Peoples Academy, Peoples Academy Middle Level, and Morristown Elementary School—all in Morrisville, Vermont.
 While a classroom teacher, he taught upper elementary and middle grades.
 He served as an assistant professor of education at the State University of New York in Plattsburgh, and taught in their lab school.
 Otho received his BA and MA in education from Michigan State University, with dual undergraduate majors in fine arts and elementary education; and dual graduate majors in curriculum development and philosophy of education.
 In 1993, Otho was named Vermont’s Elementary Principal of the Year.
 More recently, he was a member of the research team that produced Roots of Success—Vermont’s statewide study of high performing, high poverty schools.

 on Udis has worked as a classroom teacher, public school principal and residential treatment educational director.
 In 1991, Jon started his consulting company, Vermont Schoolhouse Seminars.
 In addition to his teaching experience, Jon served as a Vermont State facilitator for the National Diffusion Network and directed several projects aimed at school climate improvement.
 He has presented workshops at educational conferences throughout the United States and Canada and has taught graduate courses for St. Michael’s College, University of Vermont and McGill University.
 Jon is well known for his passion for learning, his love of teaching and his commitment to helping every child receive the supports necessary for healthy development; he models mutual respect, warmth, active learning, and humor in all of his teaching.
 Jon lives with family outside of Montpelier, Vermont.